º º º

 Kaname made a sound from his immobile residence.

 "Don't accuse us of something we haven't done."
-Yuuki snapped, slamming her fist on the counter, "We're merely traveling."
+Yuki snapped, slamming her fist on the counter, "We're merely traveling."

 "It's shameful."
 He reiterated, eerily blinking at Kaname.
-"This pureblood isn't different than the others, Yuuki."
-His skeleton fingers clenched in mid air, the razor starkness of knuckles and claws spiked in the fist.
+"This pureblood isn't different than the others, Yuki."
+His skeleton fingers clenched in mid air.
+The razor starkness of knuckles and claws spiked in the fist.
 "A pureblood is an epitome of evil."

 His glassy eyes winked through the darkness at her.
 "You certainly make an example of that, no doubt."